Netflix Business Model is a mix of On-Demand Subscription with All You Can Eat business models types. Let’s better understand that in this article.

 Netflix user support also allows access via website, email, chat, and telephone.
 And finally, the company’s work with social media is very strong.
 Netflix uses networks like Instagram, Facebook, and LinkedIn to update the audience about releases and promotions.
 And the company really “talks” to their users, answering a great part of the comments in their posts.

 The main channels of Netflix are, no doubt, its own website, and app.
 But they also invest in online and offline advertising, take advantage of social media and benefit a lot from word of mouth among its users.

 The cost structure of Netflix is really big and that’s why the company had a bad cash flow during their first years because the new business model demanded a huge investment to reach the position where the company has gotten today.
 This huge cost structure involves:

-- Producing movies, series and other new contents,
+- Producing movies, series, and other new content,

 - Purchasing content and rights,

 - Providing recommendations through artificial intelligence,

 - Platform maintenance,

 Since Netflix’s business model is grounded on subscriptions, it is simple to say that its revenue streams are based on the monthly fees paid by its millions of subscribers.
 However, as seen above, Netflix’s cost structure is also huge, which makes us question whether the company is indeed profitable.
 Let’s look at this point a little more closely.